agstephens/RL-mkdocs/docs/unit1/lesson2/lesson2.md

 Note how the % of optimal actions for one trial (run) takes either 1 or 0.
 This figure to the left seems not be conveying useful information.
 However when we average this percentage over several runs we will see a clear learning pattern.
 This is quite common theme in RL.
 We often would want to average a set of runs/experiments due to the stochasticity of the process that we deal with.

 ### Multiple runs (aka trials)
 We need to average multiple runs to obtain a reliable unbiased results that reflect the expected performance of the learning algorithm.
 We do that via running the same function or algorithm multiple times, which is what the Q_bandits_runs function does.
-We do not show the code, we only show
+We do not show the code, we only show the results of executing it.
+The code can be found in the associated worksheet.

 Note that we obtain different set of 10-bandit distributions and conduct an experimental run on them.
 Because all of them are normally standard distribution their sums of rewards (values) converges to the same quantity around 1.5.